 The PIR-BL7 is a weatherproof CCTV security camera with a built-in PIR motion sensor light and alarm relay inputs / outputs.
-The security light consists of 30 white LEDs and serves a dual purpose as a intruder deterrent system and illumination for video capture.
+The security light consists of 30 white LEDs and serves a dual purpose as an intruder deterrent system and illumination for video capture.
 This camera does not use infrared technology.
-Instead, the camera always operates in color and during night time operations the built-in motion detector senses movement of human sized objects when they come approximately within 30 feet of the PIR sensor.
+Instead, the camera always operates in color and during night time operations the built-in motion detector senses movement of human-sized objects when they come approximately within 30 feet of the PIR sensor.
 When motion is detected, the white LEDs turn on and illuminate the area that the camera is providing video surveillance for.

 The PIR-BL7 is a 960H resolution CCTV camera which means that it captures video at 976 x 494 pixels and works with 960H and D1 analog DVRs.
 The 2.8-12mm varifocal lens can be adjusted using the zoom and focus rings located on the bottom side of the camera housing.
 This camera uses the latest 1/3" 960H Sony Super HAD II CCD (image sensor).